taner-s/bachelor-thesis/README.md

 ## Feature Description

 ### Genre:
-The genres used in the dataset are the following: Hip-Hop, Jazz, Rock, Pop, Country, Metal, R&B, Indie, Electronic, Folk
+The dataset contains songs from the Hip-Hop, Jazz, Rock, Pop, Country, Metal, R&B, Indie, Electronic and Folk genres.

 ### *acousticnes*:
 A confidence measure that represents whether the song is acoustic or not.
 The variable ranges between 0.0 to 1.0 with a high value describing a high confidence that the song is acoustic.